Jarcuterie with Pickled Cherries

 Be sure to choose Michigan Montmorency tart cherries for these jars!

 As a born and raised Michigander, tart cherries are always in my kitchen, in some form or another.
-I’ll toss dried cherries in green salads and chicken salad pasta jars, and stir tart cherry juice into sparkling water for a little treat when I’m relaxing in the evening.
+I’ll toss dried cherries in Thanksgiving fruit salad, and stir tart cherry juice into sparkling water for a little treat when I’m relaxing in the evening.

 I’m always sure to use Michigan grown tart cherries.
 Choosing Michigan Montmorency tart cherries means you’re choosing American-grown fruit, and not something imported that has traveled 5,000 miles or more to get to your grocery store.

 75% of U.S. Montmorency tart cherries are grown locally in the state of Michigan!
-But how do you tell the difference when you’re at the store shopping for your jarcuterie?
+But how do you tell the difference when you’re at the store shopping for your jarcuterie (or Black Forest cupcakes)?

 Take a look at the three images above, and notice how the bags are labeled with “Montmorency,” “U.S. Grown Cherries,” and “Product of USA.”
 If you see these labels at your grocery store, you can be confident that you are buying American-grown tart cherries.